-Based on the above analysis, we propose the \textbf{Fed}erated \textbf{G}raph \textbf{K}nowledge \textbf{C}ollaboration framework (\textbf{FedGKC}) to tackle challenges from heterogeneous clients in federated graph learning.
-This framework leverages knowledge distillation while addressing its limitations in processing graph data.
-We introduce copilot models in client-side learning to accommodate heterogeneous client models and dynamically adjust server-side aggregation strategies based on knowledge gained.
-Specifically, the FedGKC framework consists of two main components: \textbf{1) Self-Mutual Knowledge Distillation (SMKD)} on Heterogeneous Clients: We establish a bidirectional knowledge distillation process between local and copilot models.
-As an answer to \textbf{Q1}, this mechanism distills both predicted class information and neighboring node information, facilitating a deeper understanding of the graph's topology.
-Additionally, we employ a multi-view data augmentation technique to enhance self-distillation, helping models recognize data consistency across different perspectives, thereby boosting their generalization and robustness. \textbf{2) Knowledge-Aware Model Aggregation (KAMA)} on the Server Side: Unlike the traditional FedAvg algorithm \cite{2017FedAvg}, we recognize that the heterogeneity among clients signifies considerable differences in model learning efficiency.
-We propose an aggregation weight calculation method based on knowledge acquisition levels, considering factors such as data volume, node knowledge strength (depth of model learning about graph nodes), and node knowledge clarity (the model's ability to differentiate between nodes).
-This approach enables more accurate and efficient model aggregation.
-These two components are combined as a response to \textbf{Q2}, where we not only design bidirectional and self-distillation processes, but also aggregate models according to knowledge levels.
+Building on the above analysis, we propose the \textbf{Fed}erated \textbf{G}raph \textbf{K}nowledge \textbf{C}ollaboration (\textbf{FedGKC}) framework to address MHtFGL.
+The framework leverages knowledge distillation while explicitly adapting it to structural properties of graph data.
+To this end, we introduce copilot models on the client-side to bridge architectural differences and design a knowledge-aware aggregation strategy on the server-side to ensure effective integration of diverse knowledge uploaded from clients.
+Specifically, FedGKC consists of two key components: \textbf{(1) Self-Mutual Knowledge Distillation (SMKD)} on heterogeneous clients.
+We establish a bidirectional knowledge distillation process between each local odel and its copilot model.
+This design enables the copilot to acquire localized knowledge while simultaneously injecting global knowledge back into the local model.
+Beyond class-level predictions, SMKD also transfers neighborhood information, thereby enhancing the model’s ability to capture topological dependencies.
+(Sec.~\ref{subsec: mutual distillation}) To improve robustness, we incorporate a multi-view data perturbation strategy for local self-distillation , ensuring consistent predictions across perturbed local graphs and boosting generalizabilities.
+(Sec.~\ref{subsec: self distillation}) \textbf{(2) Knowledge-Aware Model Aggregation (KAMA)} on the server side.
+Unlike the conventional FedAvg algorithm~\cite{2017FedAvg}, which assigns weights to clients solely based on their data volume, KAMA recognizes that heterogeneous clients differ significantly in learning capacity and knowledge quality.
+Specifically, we design an adaptive weighting mechanism based on data volume, knowledge strength, and knowledge clarity.
+Performing aggregation on knowledge-aware weights, KAMA achieves more accurate and efficient integration between clients, guiding the global model toward better convergence.